cvexa/LaravelPackage/README.md

 ## Description

-Input for keyword/sentence validation for max:500 characters<br/>
+Input for keyword/sentence validation for max:500 characters, this field is CASE SENSITIVE, and the search is CASE SENSITIVE<br/>
 File extensions section validation for max:500 characters<br/>
 more than one can be listed in the input separeted by a comma, for example:<br/>
 pdf, .php, .txt, css ,etc.<br/>